wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 Stable tag: 1.3.1

-Boutique Social Chatroom plugin - FREE Trial!
+Boutique Social Chat Room plugin - FREE Trial!

 == Description ==

-A hosted professional stylish **chat plugin** to connect you with your website,blog and real-time event visitors.
+A hosted professional stylish **chat room plugin** to connect you with your website,blog and real-time event visitors.
 [Visit Site >>](http://www.rumbletalk.com/?utm_source=Wordpress&utm_medium=site&utm_campaign=Wordpress) :

 [youtube http://www.youtube.com/watch?v=T9d7ZhUuJZg]

-RumbleTalk is perfectly integrated with facebook and twitter.
+RumbleTalk chat room is perfectly integrated with facebook and twitter.
 A site owner can choose their own chat theme from a variety of ready made themes and even design one.
 It is the fastest way to add a unique fully functional chat to your blog or website.